Buy from IT Schedule 70

 Wide variety of products and services

-With millions of IT products, services, and solutions offered by over 5,000 industry partners, IT Schedule 70 is able to meet most customers' simple or complex needs.
+With millions of IT products, services, and solutions offered by thousands of industry partners, IT Schedule 70 is able to meet most customers' simple or complex needs.
 Industry partners can modify their contracts at any time, allowing them to constantly offer the latest technology.
 Learn more at What IT Schedule 70 offers.

 Competitive prices and discounts

 GSA negotiates its fair and reasonable prices based on the aggregated buying power of the federal government.
 We encourage you to negotiate additional price reductions, discounts, and concessions, not only for orders over the maximum order threshold, but also when circumstances warrant (see FAR 8.405-4).

 Special Item Number (SIN) 132-51, Information Technology Professional Services, includes maximum hourly rates.

 GSA Schedules also permit incremental funding if your agency's rules allow it.

 Maximum order threshold

 Each Schedule has a maximum order threshold, which varies by Special Item Number (SIN).
 The maximum order threshold is not a limit on spending — industry partners can accept any size order.
 Rather, it is the dollar amount above which:

 - The industry partner can choose not to accept the order